Undergraduate Course Catalog 2015-2016

 Criteria for Admission and Retention

 Internal transfer students interested in applying to the major must submit an application online (application is on the RMP website).
 After the application is submitted and reviewed, students must meet with the RMP TR or PA option coordinator to complete the application process.
-Transfer applications are accepted throughout the academic year.
+While transfer applications are accepted throughout the year, admissions decisions are made twice per year.
+The first admission deadline is the first Friday in November for fall admissions and the second is the second Friday in April for spring admissions.

 Students within the major are required to maintain a minimum 2.5 grade-point average every semester to retain good academic standing within the major.
 In addition, student majors must obtain a grade of C (2.0) or better in RMP courses and a grade of C- (1.67) or better in all other courses specifically required by the department.